 Such positive emotional development through interacting with horses can help people understand their behavioral patterns and recognize how they interact with others.
 Through equine exercises like haltering, leading, and grooming, people can learn to approach others with awareness and respect.

 Equine Therapy at Recovery Ranch Tennessee

 Horses are animals of majestic size and strength, which can intimidate some people and produce a perceived lack of control, feelings of inadequacy, and concerns of being hurt, which can ultimately relate to fears, unmet needs, and past trauma.
 It’s common for people battling addiction or mental illness to escape such feelings and fears, but people learn to process their emotions and tolerate them through equine therapy.

 Recovery Ranch Tennessee is a safe environment where patients learn to confront and overcome their fears and perceived challenges while building confidence and trust.
 The ability to forge emotional connections and relationships with horses during therapy demonstrates the success of being willing to try something new and address one’s fears.

 In addition to using horses for mental health in our equine therapy program, we offer other experiential treatment programs that intend to enhance patients’ healing, including:

 - Psychodrama therapy program

-Call The Ranch at 888.545.7672 to learn about the evidence-based, holistic and experiential treatment options offered to clients.
-With the help of skilled, experienced and compassionate clinicians, therapists and specialists, people can confidently overcome addiction and mental illness and enjoy enhanced physical, mental, emotional and behavioral health.
+Contact Recovery Ranch Tennessee by calling 1.844.876.7680 to learn about the evidence-based, holistic, and experiential treatment options we offer to clients.
+With the help of skilled, experienced, and compassionate specialists, people can confidently overcome addiction and mental illness and enjoy enhanced physical, mental, emotional, and behavioral health.